FontoXML/fontoxpath/README.md

     be used for querying the DOM.
 Defaults to an implementation which uses properties and methods on the `contextNode` as described in the [DOM spec](https://dom.spec.whatwg.org/).
 -   `variables` `<Object>` The properties of `variables` are available variables within the `xpathExpression`.
 Defaults to an empty `Object`.
 Can only be used to set variables in the global namespace.
 -   `returnType` `<number>` Determines the type of the result.
 Defaults to `evaluateXPath.ANY_TYPE`.
 Possible values:
-    -   `evaluateXPath.ANY_TYPE` Returns the result of the query, can be anything depending on the query.
-Note that the return type is determined dynamically, not statically: XPaths returning empty sequences will return empty arrays and not null, like one might expect.
+    -   `evaluateXPath.ALL_RESULTS_TYPE` Returns the result of the query, can be anything depending on the query.
+This will always be an array, and the result can be mixed: contain both nodes and strings for example.
     -   `evaluateXPath.NUMBER_TYPE` Resolve to a `number`, like count((1,2,3)) resolves to 3.
     -   `evaluateXPath.STRING_TYPE` Resolve to a `string`, like //someElement[1] resolves to the text content of the first someElement.